CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/advanced/port-requirements.md

 ---
 title: "Port Requirements for Application Servers and Load Balancer"
 linkTitle: "Port Requirements for Application Servers and Load Balancer"
-description: "Information on the ports opened when installing Cortex Innovation."
+description: "Information about the ports opened when installing Cortex Innovation."
 ---

 # {{< param title >}}